ifahimkhan/Uber-QuickRide/README.md

 * On-going trip UI
 * Trip End
 * Animation like Uber App for Moving Car
 * Just to make it simple.
-This project uses the basic MVP Architecture for building the Uber and Lyft clone
+This project uses the basic MVP Architecture for building the Uber clone
 * We have simulated the WebSocket API for you

 ## We have simulated the backend environment for you to get the real-work like experience.